 When you drink alcohol your body produces enzymes known as aldehyde dehydrogenase that convert the toxins produced from the oxidisation of the alcohol (these are known as acetaldehyde) into harmless acids.
 Normally, this process ensures your body can get rid of that nasty acetaldehyde.

 Unfortunately, there are some people who do not produce efficient enzymes and therefore the acetaldehyde toxins do not get processed quickly and remain in the body for longer.
-These toxins are poisonous and the body reacts by turning your skin red or making you feel sick or dizzy.
+These toxins are poisonous and the body reacts by turning your skin red.
+It can also produce other symptoms such as:

 Why does it affect some people and not others?

-It all comes down to your DNA and a gene called ALDH2.
+The primary cause of alcohol flush reaction is all down to your DNA and a gene called ALDH2.
 It is this gene’s job to produce the enzymes that process the acetaldehyde toxins.
 Lucky people will have ALDH2 genes that efficiently metabolise the toxins, while the less fortunate have genes that produce inactive enzymes that slow down the metabolism process.

 How can alcohol flush affect your health?